w3c/wai-curricula/content/content-author/content-author-modules.md

 The content author modules guide the creation of courses that:

-* demonstrate and explain how clear content benefits accessibility
+* demonstrate and explain how
+  * clear content benefits accessibility
-* demonstrate and explain how accessible content enables people with disabilities to use websites and applications
+  * accessible content enables people with disabilities to use websites and applications
 * teach accessible authoring techniques for:
   * text
   * images